 “Hey, Nico’s not a Capricornian,” Gilbert said.
 “Pretty sure you’re breaking ten provisions from the post-war treaty if you decide to off him.”

 Scorpio chuckled.
 “Ask your Kaiser, not me.
 You know everything I do is just going along with what people truly want to do.
 That includes the Kaiser.
 I’m just a puppet, like how you’re all puppets.
 Greed, duty, love—whatever it is, that’s your puppeteer and you’re the marionette.”

 Nico offered a half-smile.
 “Nothin’ to apologize for, Hauptmann.”

 Weingartner nodded at him, before he continued, “The Augen members who think we’re with them and support us—they’ll just use this as motivation to keep going.
 This country will be torn apart.
 For your reservoirs.
 It’s history textbook.

 “Over and over again.”
 Scorpio leaned against the bars of the cell.
 “You should’ve played the same cards as Martin, Volker.
 And here I thought you desperately wanted to see your daughter.”
-He glanced over his shoulder at Weingartner and sighed in disappointment when the captain’s expression remained unchanged.
+He glanced over his shoulder at Weingartner and sighed in disappointment when the hauptmann’s expression remained unchanged.
 “All your families will remember you for being traitors to your country.”

 “When’s the execution date?”
 Weingartner asked calmly, undisturbed, unlike Kleine and Brandt.